Why Search Is Broken, and What To Do Now

 - top of search

-If your SEO feels like it’s stalling, it’s not because you’re doing something wrong.
-It’s because the game has changed.
-The good news?
-You don’t have to figure it out alone.
+If your marketing feels like it's stalling, it's not because you're doing something wrong.
+It's because the game changed and most businesses haven't caught up yet.

 The Bottom Line